-What Does Load in Mean for Musicians?
+What Does Load-In Mean for Musicians?

 The phrase "load in" refers to the time during which musicians start carrying all of their gear into a club or venue for a show.
-It is a prearranged time that starts usually an hour or so before the soundcheck.
+It is a prearranged time that usually starts an hour or so before the soundcheck.
 Load in time should be used for setting up and preparing for soundcheck.

 Usually, load in time is the same for all of the musicians on the bill for the evening, but the bands who are conducting their soundcheck first (also known as the headliners) start setting up on stage.
 The other musicians simply bring their gear into the venue and store it out of the way until it's their turn to take to the stage.